arommers/CPP_Modules/00/ex01/README.md

 # My Awesome Phonebook
-The goal of this project is to create a program that emulates an 80's-style phonebook.
+A project where we create a program that emulates an 80's-style "crappy" phonebook.
-This will involve two main classes: Contact and Phonebook.
+The program will use two main classes: Contact and Phonebook to realize our little 80's gem..

 `Contact Class`:
-- The Contact class will hold essential information such as first name, last name, and phone number.
+- The Contact class will hold essential information about our entries such as first name, last name, phone number etc.

 `Phonebook Class`:
-- The Phonebook class will manage a collection of contacts.
+- The Phonebook class will manage our collection of contacts.
 It will have a maximum capacity of 8 contacts.

 On program start-up, the phonebook is empty and the user is prompted to enter one of three commands.